coding-garden-1/everyday-privacy/README.md

   1. <a href="https://www.xda-developers.com/install-adb-windows-macos-linux/">Install ADB on your laptop</a>
   2. <a href="https://developer.android.com/studio/debug/dev-options">Enable USB Debugging</a>
   3. Plug your phone into your laptop and hit "allow usb debugging"
+  4. Make sure you have F-Droid, AnySoftKeyboard, Clipious, and Privacy Browser installed before you do this
-  4. Paste this into a terminal
+  5. Paste this into a terminal

       ```
       adb uninstall --user 0 com.google.android.apps.accessibility.auditor